shivannis/xandr-docs-public/xandr-docs/articles/monetize/general-creative-guidelines-to-pass-auditing.md

 ---
-title: General Guidelines for Passing Creative Audits
-description: The article explains general guidelines for passing creative audits. ms.date: 10/28/2023
+title: General Guidelines for Passing Creative Audits description:The article gives important tips on how to pass creative audits successfully.
+It shares valuable insights and best practices to make sure your creative work meets standards and achieves excellence. ms.date: 10/28/2023
-Xandr auditing process.
-You can use the
 ---

-# General Guidelines for Passing Creative Audits
+# General guidelines for passing creative audits

 There are many ways to ensure your creatives successfully pass the Xandr auditing process.
 You can use the guidelines outlined here to ensure that your creatives successfully pass auditing.